 Meet the Maker: Zeena Shah

-Today we’ve gotten together with the wonderful Zeena Shah, author of Scandia: A Colouring Book Journey, to have a chat about her crafting inspiration and what she’s up to at the Handmade Fair this year!
+Today we’re bringing you the wonderful Zeena Shah, author of Scandia: A Colouring Book Journey, to have a chat about her crafting inspiration and what she’s up to at the Handmade Fair this year!

 Describe your crafting style.